Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Teacher-student scheme

 \subsection{Notion of student}

-The students are trained with the labeled data generated by their teachers and try to learn those data structures.
+We train the students with the labeled data generated by their teachers to learn those data structures.
 It is not obvious how to define a good/bad student, since different tools can be used to characterize their performance.
 The $\it{prediction}$ $\it{maps}$ of the students are best for visualizing the similarity of the student's and teacher's predictions of the label $y^k$ to gain qualitative results.
 For a more rigorous quantitative comparison we compute the $\it{relative}$ $\it{entropy}$ between the student's and teacher's outputs $y^k$.
-Specifically, we use the information divergence (or relative entropy) which defines a distinguisability measure between two probability distributions $P$ and $Q$~\cite{geometry_of_quantum_states}:
+Specifically, we use the information divergence (Kullback–Leibler divergence or relative entropy) which defines a distinguishable measure between two probability distributions $P$ and $Q$~\cite{geometry_of_quantum_states}:

 When the two distributions are similar, the value of the relative entropy is close to zero.
 To interpret the predicted labels $y^k$ as probabilities, we offset and re-normalize them ($y^k>0$, $\sum_{\bm{x^k}\in \mathcal{D}} y^k = 1 $).
 Then, to compare two prediction maps, the information divergence is calculated by summing over the whole input space.
 Here, we are interested in the average relative entropy of all teacher-student pairs.
 Another qualitative metric is the $\it{loss}~\it{function}$ which determines the success of the training.
 When the student is trained with the binary valued labels the percentage of the correctly predicted labels can be computed.
 We refer to this as the $\it{accuracy}~\it{score}$ which gives an overall performance of the student.
 To identify a good/bad student all these tools should be taken into account.